skip to main content

 4.1.

 Hospitality is the provision of food, beverage, accommodation, transportation and other amenities other than for direct business activities.
-Examples are office social events, retirement parties, and holiday lunches.

 4.2.